cmsmcq/gingersnap/doc/gingersnap.md

 * `unroll-occurrences.xsl` replaces E? with ({nil} | E), E*F with ({nil} | E | EFEFE... ), and E+F with (E | EFEFE... ).
 Note that this is a lossy transformation.
 A parameter controls the number of repetitions in the last disjunct for repeats; the default is 3, because higher numbers easily produce very voluminous, repetitive results.
 The resulting grammar is effectively restricted to terminal symbols, nonterminal symbols, sequences (`alt` elements) and choices (`alts` elements) and can usefully be interpreted as a set of and/or trees.
 The output from this stylesheet should normally be fed to `dnf-from-andor` to create a grammar in disjunctive normal form.

-* `parsetrees-from-dnf.xsl` reads a grammar in disjunctive normal form (normally produced from the grammar for which we want positive test cases by running it through `untroll-occurrences` and `dnf-from-andor`) and produces a set of parsetrees.
+* `parsetrees-from-dnf.xsl` reads a grammar in disjunctive normal form (normally produced from the grammar for which we want positive test cases by running it through `unroll-occurrences` and `dnf-from-andor`) and produces a set of parsetrees.
 The algorithm is simple:  it picks a RHS from the grammar and extends it upward until it starts with the start symbol and downward until all nonterminals have been expanded.
 Whenever a RHS is needed, preference is given to right-hand sides not already used.
 If the tree exceeds a user-specified height before being completed, it is abandoned but included in the output as a failed tree.
 Processing ends when all right-hand sides in the input have been used, or when a user-specified limit on the number of failed trees is exceeded.

 In practice, for 'real' grammars the majority of trees produced by `parsetrees-from-dnf` may be incomplete, because of interactions among the way repeats are handled in `unroll-occurrences` and the way right-hand sides are re-used in building trees.
 The next two stylesheets are written to fix up this situation.